goh-chunlin/Lunar.Face/README.md

 A desktop application with facial recognition embedded.
 It's built with [PyQt5](https://build-system.fman.io/pyqt5-tutorial) and using [Azure Cognitive Service Face API](https://azure.microsoft.com/en-us/services/cognitive-services/face/).

+## Python Version ##
+Some of the libraries used in this project, such as azure-cognitiveservices-vision-face and pyinstaller, are only working up to Python 3.8.
+Hence, it is recommended to develop this project **using only Python 3.8**.

 ## Local Development and Use ##
 1. Checkout the codes to a working directory;
 2. Create a virtual environment in the working directory, execute the following command: \